-- Some of our clients and partners receive ad request data through the Platform for advertising purposes.
+- Some of our clients and partners receive bid request data through the Platform for advertising purposes.

 - We may share data in order to investigate or prevent reasonably suspected malicious activity, fake traffic, or other activity that may be harmful to us or our clients.

-- We may use service providers that store or process data on our behalf.
+- We may share data with our service providers that store or process data in furtherance of the services we offer on the Platform on our behalf.

 - We may transfer data to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.